 You will want to add some tanginess to go along with all the rich flavours and complement with some sweetness too.
 For pickle lovers, try the products from Sunshine Pickles and the Pickle Station.
-You can also pick from other pickled items like onions, asparagus, and more like those available from Fresh Market Kitchen.
 Don’t forget to sprinkle in sweet flavours and colours from your favourite fruits.
 Head to markets like Covent Garden Market, Dunnville Farmers’ Market, Cider Keg, Howe Family Farm Market, or Sarnia Farmers’ Market just to name a few to source your locally grown fruits.

 In fact, going to a local farmers’ market can help you gather most of the ingredients you’ll need for your charcuterie board.
 Farmers’ market are full of local growers and producers from your area and a great source of baked items, pickled veggies, cheeses, pepperettes, jellies, and more.

 When making your local selections, remember the 4S’s - sweet, savoury, salty and spicy.
 Charcuterie boards should generally incorporate each of these to provide a balanced experience.

 Now go craft your perfect charcuterie board.
 Once it’s done, be sure to snap and picture and tag us with #OntSWCharcuterie, we’d love to see your pictures!